algogz/questions/q/dop/aws-devop-pro-part3.md

 ]

 ```

 What will this policy do?

-- A. All ow this group to view the password policy of all the users added only to that group
+- A. Allow this group to view the password policy of all the users added only to that group
-- B. All ow all the users of IAM to modify their password
+- B. Allow all the users of IAM to modify their password
-- C. All ow an IAM user in this group to view the password policy and modify only h is/herpassword
+- C. Allow an IAM user in this group to view the password policy and modify only h is/herpassword
-- D. All ow this group to view the password policy of all the IAM users
+- D. Allow this group to view the password policy of all the IAM users

 <details><summary>Answer:</summary><p> C